Asylum Seekers Abused in the US and Deported to Harm in Cameroon

 Inadequate Conditions for Prisoners with Psychosocial Disabilities in France

 This report documents the lack of adequate mental health care and appropriate conditions for prisoners with psychosocial disabilities.
 The situation is exacerbated by overcrowding, stigma, and isolation, Human Rights Watch found.
+A shortage of mental health professionals in many prisons means that appointments are infrequent and often, brief and limited to prescribing medication.
+The lack of adequate conditions and care also results in difficult working conditions for prison staff.

 Abuse against Transgender Women in US Immigration Detention

 This report documents 28 cases of transgender women who were held in US immigration detention between 2011 and 2015.
 More than half of the transgender women Human Rights Watch interviewed were held in men’s facilities at some point.
+Half also spent time in solitary confinement, in many cases allegedly for their protection.
+But solitary confinement is a form of abuse in and of itself, and many who had spent time there experienced trauma and profound psychological distress.

 The Prison Crisis in the Brazilian State of Pernambuco